Clustering

 The model outputs the cluster_centers_, the labels labels_, the inertia inertia_, and the number of iterations n_iter_.

-2.2 Choosing the Number of Clusters
+2.2 Choosing the number of clusters

 Silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
-The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
+The silhouette ranges from −1 to +1, where a high value indicates that the object iswell matched to its own cluster and poorly matched to neighboring clusters.
 If most objects have a high value, then the clustering configuration is appropriate.
 If many points have a low or negative value, then the clustering configuration may have too many or too few clusters

 Source: Wikipedia